angusmillar/Deprecated-PyroWeb/README.md

 *   <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>T</kbd> to run eslint

 ## Website installation / depolyment
+First build the production website files by running the VS Code task named release.
+Then take all the files output to the dist folder of the project.
+Take these files to the web server e.g IIS8

 ### Windows Server IIS8
 1. Create a new windows account on the server for the new website application pool to use.
 Add this account to the IIS_IUSRS acount group.
 2. Create a new folder under the IIS directory C:\inetpub\wwwroot\[MyNewWebsite]